Lightning-AI/pytorch-lightning/docs/source/common/loggers.rst

 Loggers
 *******

-Lightning supports the most popular logging frameworks (TensorBoard, Comet, Neptune, etc...).
+Lightning supports the most popular logging frameworks (TensorBoard, Wandb, Comet, Neptune, etc...).
 TensorBoard is used by default, but you can pass to the :class:`~pytorch_lightning.trainer.trainer.Trainer` any combination of the following loggers.

 .. note::